 3. Operating Lease

-An operating lease is similar to an equipment lease, except operating leases tend to be used for a shorter time period rather than the full life of an asset.
+An operating lease is similar to an equipment lease, except equipment leases are usually for short terms, and operating leases are typically longer but not for the full life of an asset.
 As a result, operating leases are often a cheaper option since the asset is being borrowed for a shorter amount of time.

 Payments are only reflected for the time the asset is used and not for the asset’s full value.
-Operating leases are beneficial to businesses looking for short-term use of equipment to fulfill their needs.
+Operating leases are beneficial to businesses looking for short to medium-term use of equipment to fulfill their needs.

 4. Finance Lease